willychang21/alpha_quant/backend/README.md

-# DCA Quant Backend
+# DCA Quant Backend (Tier-1 Hedge Fund Grade)

 The **DCA Quant Backend** is a sophisticated, event-driven quantitative trading engine designed to replicate hedge-fund grade workflows.
-It handles the entire lifecycle of algorithmic trading: from data ingestion and intrinsic valuation to multi-factor ranking, portfolio optimization, and realistic backtesting.
+It handles the entire lifecycle of algorithmic trading: from data ingestion and intrinsic valuation to multi-factor ranking, regime detection, portfolio optimization, and robust backtesting.

 ---